MDAnalysis/membrane-curvature/docs/source/pages/Usage.rst

         :ref:`membrane-protein-no-pr`.

 .. note::
-   All the examples included in this page show how to use MembraneCurvature using data files from `MDAnalysisTests`_ and `MDAnalysisData`_.
+   Examples included in this page show how to use MembraneCurvature using data files from `MDAnalysisTests`_.
+In order to run the examples here provided, `MDAnalysisTests`_ must be installed.
-   You can find instructions on how to install MDAnalysisData the `installation page`_.

 .. _membrane-only: